 How often do variable home loan rates change?

-To understand how often variable rates change, you need to understand why they change in the first place as this determines how often rates move up or down.
+As a borrower, it may be difficult to know if or when your rates may change.
+To better understand how often variable rates may change, you need to understand why they change in the first place, as this determines how often rates move up or down.

-So why do variable home loan rates change?
-Below are a few reasons why variable rates change.
+So, why do variable home loan rates change?
+Here are a few causes:

-This is easily one of the biggest factors that influences how often variable rates move because any change to the RBA makes to the official cash rate impacts lenders' wholesale funding costs, which are then passed onto you.
+Any change to the RBA makes to the official cash rate impacts lenders' wholesale funding costs, which are then often passed to borrowers.

-Generally, when the official cash rate falls you can usually expect your lender will follow suit and drop their interest rates.
+Generally, when the official cash rate falls, you can usually expect your lender to follow suit and drop their interest rates.
 Similarly, when the official cash rate rises, your lender is likely to raise their interest rates.

 The RBA is in charge of setting the official cash rate every month (except January).
 The cash rate is basically a barometer of the country’s economic health and influences how high (or low) home loan interest rates are.

 However, just because the RBA decides to adjust the official cash rate, it doesn’t necessarily follow that your home loan interest will move as quickly or even at all.
-The ball is in the bank’s court on that one because…
+This is dependent on your lender and how they fund their loans.

-Banks source their money through a number of ways, such as wholesale debt, deposits (the money in your bank account), the bank bill swap rate and residential mortgage backed securities (RMBS), as well as various funding sourced from the Reserve Bank, such as the Term Funding Facility and corporate bond purchases.
+Cost funding refers to how lenders source the money to lend to borrowers.
+They do this in a few ways, such as wholesale debt, bank deposits, the bank bill swap rate, and residential mortgage-backed securities (RMBS), as well as other funding sourced from the Reserve Bank like the Term Funding Facility and corporate bond purchases.

 What do variable interest rate changes mean for home loan repayments?